dcox1776/RaleighRedistricting2020/README.md

 And there is where the discussion begins.
 How should the boundaries be changed?
 What are the guiding principles for changing the boundaries?
 There is much to discuss.

+UPDATE:
+Here is SQL to determine the White population in each precinct.
+The Non-White population is calculated by subtracting the White population from the total.

+SELECT District.district, MASTER.VTD, SUM(MASTER.P0010003) FROM DISTRICT INNER JOIN
+(select * from geoheader inner join segment1 on geoheader.LOGRECNO = segment1.LOGRECNO) as MASTER on DISTRICT.GEOCODE=MASTER.GEOCODE group by district.district, MASTER.VTD